-As Angela Lansbury celebrates her 94th birthday, I look back to her 1971 film Bedknobs and Broomsticks as a guide to help us defeat darkness in its rising tides — fascism, particularly, but other dangerous wellsprings too.
+As Angela Lansbury looks towards celebrating her 95th birthday, I look back to her 1971 film Bedknobs and Broomsticks as a guide to help us defeat darkness in its rising tides — fascism, particularly, but other dangerous wellsprings too.

 Lansbury plays Ms. Price, an “apprentice witch” who is studying magic during the Battle of Britain.
 When Nazis blitz into her hometown, Ms. Price casts a spell over a local, medieval castle.
 Medieval artifacts spring to life.
 These suits of armor form an enchanted army of knights.
 The Middle Ages, reanimated, drive out the fascists.